minaetehadi/AA-by-CAM/README.md

 - [AdMix](https://github.com/JHL-HUST/Admix)

 # Contact
-Please send your suggestion and questions to this email (minaetehadi@eng.ui.ac.ir)
+If you have any questions or need further assistance, please feel free to reach out to me at  (minaetehadi@eng.ui.ac.ir)